Bajiks/Bajiks/README.md

 With an eye for detail and a focus on the bigger picture, I'm eager to join diverse, purpose-driven teams to help clients navigate their innovation journey successfully.

-Enjoying the discovery of new environments and eager to utilize my skills to drive the growth companies and it clients.
+Enjoying the discovery of new environments and eager to utilize my skills to drive the growth of companies and it clients.